Isogeny graphs with maximal real multiplication: Introduction

-Let $K$ be a primitive quartic CM field and $K_0$ its totally real subfield.
-In this paper, we study subgraphs of $\ell$-isogenies whose vertices are all genus 2 jacobians with endomorphism ring isomorphic to an order of $K$ which contains the maximal order $\cO_{K_0}$.
-We show that the lattice of orders meeting this condition has a simple 2-dimensional grid structure.
-This results into a classification of isogenies in the graph: ascending-descending and horizontal, where these qualificatives apply separately to the two ``dimensions'' of the lattice of orders.
-Moreover, we show that any $(\ell,\ell)$-isogeny which is such that the two endomorphism rings contain $\cO_{K_0}$ is a composition of two $\ell$-isogenies which preserve real multiplication.
-As a consequence, we design a depth first search algorithm for computing endomorphism rings in the $(\ell,\ell)$-isogeny graph, based on Cosset and Robert's algorithm for constructing $(\ell,\ell)$-isogenies over finite fields.
-To the best of our knowledge, this is the first depth search algorithm for computing locally at small prime numbers $\ell$ the endomorphism ring of an ordinary genus 2 jacobian.
-We compare the complexity of our algorithm to that of existing algorithms~\cite{EisLau} and show that, in most cases, our algorithm performs operations in a smaller degree extension field and is thus faster.
+We show that the lattice of orders meeting these conditions has a simple 2-dimensional grid structure when we localize orders at $\ell$.
+This results into a classification of isogenies in the isogeny graph into three types: ascending, descending and horizontal, where these qualificatives apply separately to the two ``dimensions'' of the lattice of orders.
+Moreover, we consider $\ell$-isogenies, which are a generalization of $\ell$-isogenies between elliptic curves to the higher dimensional principally polarized abelian varieties (see~Definition \ref{ell-isogeny}).
+We show that any $\ell$-isogeny that is such that the two endomorphism rings contain $\cO_{K_0}$ is a composition of two isogenies of degree $\ell$ that preserve real multiplication.
+As a consequence, we design a depth-first search algorithm for computing endomorphism rings in the $\ell$-isogeny graph, based on Cosset and Robert's algorithm for constructing $\ell$-isogenies over finite fields.
+To the best of our knowledge, this is the first depth-first search algorithm for computing locally at small prime numbers $\ell$ the endomorphism ring of an ordinary genus-2 Jacobian.
+With our method, as well as with the Eisenträger-Lauter algorithm~\cite{EisLau}, the dominant part of the complexity is given by the computation of a subgroup of the $\ell$-torsion.
+Our analysis shows that our algorithm performs faster, since a smaller torsion subgroup is computed, defined over a smaller field.